mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 is Quality defined objectively or subjectively?

 Defining Quality is a main theme of the book.
-The journey and struggle comes from the narrator and a past version of himself, trying to define Quality.
+The journey and struggle comes from the narrator and a past version of himself, namely Phaedrus, trying to define Quality.
-As he later finds out, once you classically dissect something, the mystery and beauty of that thing disappears.
-Similarly, when something doesn't posses or you remove Quality, you are left with "squareness".
+As he later finds out, once one classically dissects something, --- e.g., defining Quality --- the mystery and beauty disappear.

 > People differ about Quality, not because Quality is different, but because people are different in terms of experience.

-Think of a really well-designed and colorful website.
-Maybe _you_ consider this a "high-Quality" website, but to someone who is colorblind, this site may be extremely hard to navigate and therefore, to _them_ it is "low-Quality".
+Think of a what you consider a well-designed and colorful website.
+Maybe _you_ consider this "high-Quality", but someone who is colorblind may consider it "low-Quality" because buttons are hard to distinguish from backgrounds.
-Chapter 4 in [Software Engineering at Google](https://www.thriftbooks.com/w/software-engineering-at-google-lessons-learned-from-programming-over-time/24297390/#isbn=1492082791&idiq=36931976), titled Engineering for Equity, talks about subject Quality in relation to software.
+Chapter 4 in [Software Engineering at Google](https://www.thriftbooks.com/w/software-engineering-at-google-lessons-learned-from-programming-over-time/24297390/#isbn=1492082791&idiq=36931976), titled Engineering for Equity, talks about subjective Quality in relation to software.

 > Quality is what _you_ like.

 The "System" defines Quality for us as what _others_ like.
 But true Quality must be discovered by oneself rather than taught or told.
-However, this does not mean that you should build something that only works for you.
+However, this does not mean that ones should build something that only works for oneself.
 Quality in its most impactful form inspires, eases and influences those who experience it.

 > [...]
 Quality tends to fan out like waves.
 The Quality job he didn't think anyone was going to see is seen, and the person who sees it feels a little better because of it, and is likely to pass that feeling on to others.

 > Peace of mind isn't at all superficial [...].
 It's the whole thing.
 That which produces it is good maintenance; that which disturbs it is poor maintenance.
 What we call workability